CIRCLES-project/CIRCLES-project.github.io/content/privacy/android.md

 FUTO collects and uses your information solely to operate and deliver the services that you have requested.
 We may use your information as follows.

 ## To deliver the service to you:
-* To deliver Apple or Google push notifications to your device
+* To deliver push notifications to your device

 ## To improve the app:
 * To debug crashes and performance problems